 The Washington Department of Fish and Wildlife is investigating the first livestock death blamed on wolves in this year's grazing season.

 A range rider found the dead calf on private land in Ferry County near the Lambert Creek area Monday evening.
-It's near the Profanity Peak pack's range, the wolves killed last summer by WDFW after attacking 15 cattle – 10 confirmed and five probable attacks.
+It's near the Profanity Peak pack's range.
+The wolves were killed last summer by WDFW after attacking 15 cattle – 10 confirmed and five probable attacks.
 A female and three pups survived.
 No one has confirmed what pack is responsible for the most recent death.

 "I love these cows and I don't want to feed them to the wolves.
 I don't want to see them tortured," Kathy McKay said.
 "At least the locals, none of us need them, none of us want them.
 We're fine without them.
 They're killers.
 They're vicious killers."

 McKay's parents built the K Diamond K Ranch in 1961.
 Life was good, she said, until wolves migrated back to Washington after nearly a century of being gone.

 The Profanity Peak pack killed 30 times more cattle than the majority of wolf packs studied by WSU carnivore expert Dr. Rob Wielgus.

 "In particular we noticed that the Profanity Peak pack last year had completely switched to livestock.
 They were killing a lot of livestock in that particular location," he said.

 Wielgus monitored the pack last year.
 He found salt licks were attracting cattle near the den site, aggravating the problem.
 His wildlife camera video of the Colville National Forest shows cattle and wolves crossing paths.
 It's a large expanse of public land on which ranchers have paid to graze cattle for decades.